bracesoftware/DamnLarper/README.md

 6. Run your script with your open.mp/SA:MP server.

 ### Sublime Text
-If you are using ST3, use `pawn.sublime-build`:
+If you are using ST3, use `pawn.sublime-build` to run the compiler:
 ```json
 {
 	"cmd": [